braydon322/braydon322.github.io/_posts/2017-09-11-my_journey_to_becoming_a_web_barber.markdown

 Amidst the middle of this, my family and I moved to the Silicon Valley.
 I was now in the heart of it all.
 The desire began to grow and I continued to learn more and more.
 I got heavily involved in sports and became pretty well rounded.
 I took a few AP Classes in High School including AP Computer Science and 2D Design, allowing me to feed both beasts at the same time.
 I continued to better myself in both designing and coding.
 I then graduated, and attended Brigham Young University for a few years.
 I studied Computer Science for some time, before switching majors to Graphic Design.
 I was now sure I was wanting to pursue something with a little of both.

-I am now pursuing both of these subjects as a Designer and a Developer - or as I like to say, as a Web Barber.
+I am now pursuing becoming both a Designer and a Developer - or what I like to call, a Web Barber.

 I have seen hundreds of websites lacking in both functionality and design and it is my goal to change that.
-A bad haircut is pretty bad, but a bad looking website is even worse.
+It is time to freshen up all these old dirty haircuts.

 Thank You Flatiron.